Customer Lifetime Value & Segmentation

 The consumer insights team was operating under the assumption that younger eyes tend to be healthier eyes.
 Mosaic’s data scientist believed the data would support this assumption.
 They analyzed age, tenure, and the out-of-pocket (OOP) revenue collected from members in a three-year time horizon.

 As figure 1 shows, the majority of consumers have zero OOP revenue over the three year period.
 The average OOP revenue is $54.

 Next we categorized the OOP by consumer age and the tenure metric each into 12 categories.
 The age categories range from 20 to 75 years of age, in 5 year increments.

 Figure 2 shows a significant trend in the consumer OOP relative revenue data, increasing with both age and tenure.
 The green line illustrates the frontier of this relative revenue gradient.
-So, the older someone is and the longer they have been a member, the more revenue they generate.
+So, the older someone is and the longer they have been a member, the more revenue they generate, therefore a higher customer lifetime value score.
 This is a good target segment for the marketing team.

 Figure 3 shows the same data using a three-dimensional plot for perspective.

 The trend of increasing OOP with age and tenure is coincident with a decreasing trend in membership population.
 The majority of members have 1-2 years tenure and are of younger age.
 While the OOP revenue increases with a combination of age and tenure, the membership populations creases in this direction.

 The OOP revenue under-performing groups tended to be younger age-shorter tenure combination, which matches up with the assumption that young eyes are healthy eyes.

 The majority of consumers in the 22.5-37.5 age region had higher revenue when tenure is longer, which suggests that age is not the only factor.
 Longer-tenure consumers in this age region may have more awareness.
 Potential targets for the organization’s marketing department would be consumers in high performing age-tenure regions with zero OOP revenue.